stephlocke/awesome-organiser-resources/README.md

 ## Ensuring safe and diverse events
 - [Awesome Diversity List](//github.com/folkswhocode/awesome-diversity) Extra resources around diversity at events but but also in tech
+- [Global Diversity CFP Day](//www.globaldiversitycfpday.com/) A global initiative to encourage new speakers by hosting workshops around the world
+- [AlterConf](//alterconf.com/) A high profile event focussed on improving represenation in the tech and gaming industries